mikulskibartosz/effortless-domain-driven-design/PITCHME.md

 * code that makes it hard to make a mistake

 ---
+@title[Good practices]

+# Software craftsmanship

+@ul[squares]

+* clean code
+* self-documenting code
+* code that is easy to understand for the next programmers
+* code that makes it hard to make a mistake

+@ulend

+---
+@title[Everyone can understand my code]

+# Excuse 6

+# Everyone can understand my code

+### What about job security?

+Note:
+In every company there is an employee who cannot be fired or who cannot quit, because he or she knows everything about the software.

+---
 @title[It is not cool]

+# Excuse 7
 # It is not cool

 Note: